MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - `id`

-  Sets the numerical ID that identifies the method.
+  Sets the numeric ID that identifies the method.
 For more information, see [id](/windows/win32/Midl/id) in the *MIDL Reference*.

 - `call_as`

-  Specifies the name of a remote method to which this local method can be mapped.
+  Specifies the name of the remote method to map to this local method.
 For more information, see [call_as](/windows/win32/Midl/call-as) in the *MIDL Reference*.

 - `helpcontext`